What Makes a Good Speaker? 6 Skills That Actually Matter

 How the Six Dimensions Work Together

-The Speaking Spectrum works because the six dimensions are complementary.
+The Wellspoken Index works because the six dimensions are complementary.
 Strong structure without conciseness produces organized speeches that run too long.
 Confidence without structure produces charismatic speakers who say nothing memorable.
 Fast pace without clear pronunciation produces rapid yet unintelligible delivery.

 The highest-scoring speakers tend to share a pattern: they're balanced.
 They rarely max out a single dimension.
 Instead, they score in the top third across all six.
 One weak dimension creates a bottleneck that limits the impact of the strong ones.